Sunday, April 5, 2009

-I love the first reading from Isaiah 50:4-7: "The Lord God has given me a well-trained tongue, that I might know how to speak to the weary a word that will rouse them.
-Morning after morning he opens my ear that I may hear; and i have not rebelled, have not turned back.
+The first reading is from the Prophet Isaiah (50:4-7) and one worth reflecting on as we begin Holy Week: "The Lord God has given me a well-trained tongue, that I might know how to speak to the weary a word that will rouse them.
+Morning after mourning he opens my ear that I may hear; and I have not rebelled, have not turned back.
 I gave my back to those who beat me, my cheeks to those who plucked my beard; my face I did not shield from buffets and spitting.

 The Lord God is my help, therefore I am not disgraced; I have set my face like flint, knowing that I shall not be put to shame."